Information and Credits

 New York Regents

-Problem-Attic incorporates more than 55,000 questions originally published by the NYS Education Department as Regents Examinations.
-These come from more than 900 source documents, spanning up to 35 years.
-They cover 11 Regents subjects altogether for Mathematics, Science, Social Studies, and English Language Arts.
-Each Exam is presented in its entirety, and individual questions are topically organized.
+Problem-Attic incorporates more than 65,000 questions originally published by the NYS Education Department as Regents Examinations.
+These come from more than 1100 source documents, spanning about 35 years.
+They cover 11 Regents subjects altogether for Mathematics, Science, Social Studies, English Language Arts, and World Languages.
+Each Exam is presented in its entirety, with Spanish translations when available, and individual questions are organized topically.

 The Regents Exams are one of the oldest continuously-running student assessments in the world.
 They have been administered since 1878!
 As of 2012, high school students in New York are required to receive a Regents Diploma and must therefore pass five of the exams in order to graduate.